 Root Mean Square Fluctuation (RMSF) of α-carbons within the tropocollagens

-Figure 6 presents the average RMSF values of α-carbons of the amino acid residues within each tropocollagen fragment over three runs in the four systems: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
-Comparing the RMSF of hydroxyproline and proline positions revealed that hydroxyproline-rich hexamer and heptamer configurations generally fluctuate less than those of proline.
+Figure 6 presents the average RMSF values of α-carbons of the amino acid residues within each tropocollagen fragment of the hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.
+Comparing the RMSF of hydroxyproline and proline positions revealed that hydroxyproline-rich hexamer and heptamer generally fluctuate less than those of proline.
 For instance, the maximum RMSF of the α-carbons of hydroxyproline in the hydroxyproline-rich hexamer was 4.09 nm; the heptamer was 2.86 nm.
 In contrast, the maximum RMSF value in the proline-rich hexamer was 5.57 nm, and in the heptamer, it was 4.62 nm.
-In short, heptamers (hydroxyproline and proline) consistently exhibited lower RMSF values than hexamers.
+In short, heptamers (hydroxyproline and proline) also exhibited lower RMSF values than hexamers.

 Figure 6. shows the average root-mean-squared fluctuation (RMSF) values of c-alpha atoms for three runs in the four systems: Hyp_TC(6), Pro_TC(6), Hyp_TC(7), and Pro_TC(7).